-The Criminology Volunteer Programme is not for the faint hearted; it is for those with a big heart.
-Our Criminology programme will give you valuable and a very powerful insight into Criminology themes such as;
+The Criminology and Law Volunteer Placement is not for the faint hearted; it is for those with a big heart.
+Our Criminology and Law placement will give you valuable and a very powerful insight into Criminology themes such as;

 Criminal Justice and Punishment,

 The Criminology and Law Volunteer Abroad Placement is for students who want to live in a different social and cultural context in South Africa and apply their degree subject to a practical experience.